kika/fixedsys/README.md

 in good old days, you know.
 <img src="./images/IMG_3506.jpg" />

-The supported programming ligatures are lised in the `ligatures.txt` file.
+The supported programming ligatures are listed in the `ligatures.txt` file.

 To create a TTF file from TTX XML just run `ttx -f FSEX301.ttx` (`-f` means overwrite) or use OS X Makefile to also copy to the user Fonts